-A high majority of respondents stated that seeing their friends was the thing they like most about Realise Futures
+A high majority of respondents stated that seeing their friends was friends more the thing they like most about confidence and cheeky

-I have more friends more confidence and cheeky Realise Futures supports individuals to claim the right benefits to enable beneficiaries to become more financially stable enabling them to make choices.
+Realise Futures supports individuals to claim the right benefits to enable beneficiaries to become more financially stable enabling them to make choices.
 Moreover, support was given to individuals to secure a bus pass and this supports them to become more independent by being able to travel independently and not rely on others.